semisubzero/PerceptionTools/Docs/JunaidMetrics/Energy/PowerConsumption.md

 ### Hardware

-The hardware mesurements were taken over a 1 hour
+The hardware mesurements were taken over a 1 hour period at 5 minute intervals, using KASA Smart plug monitors, while the sensors and laptop were recording data.

 ##### Recorded values
 laptop = [71, 73, 75, 72, 71, 71, 70, 71, 71, 70, 69, 69, 69]